tromp/cuckoo/README.md

 GPU Speedup Bounty
 ------------------
-$5000 for an open source implementation for a consumer GPU that finds 42-cycles twice as fast as Photon's miner on 2^30 node graphs on comparable hardware.
+$5000 for an open source implementation for a consumer GPU that finds 42-cycles twice as fast as meaner_miner.cu on 2^30 node graphs on comparable hardware.

 The Makefile defines corresponding targets leancpubounty, meancpubounty, tmtobounty, and gpubounty.